Become a countryside volunteer

 In line with government guidance we will be asking you to follow the safe system of working we put in place at all tasks to reduce the risk of exposure to the virus for yourself, fellow volunteers, staff and the public.

 This will involve following current directions from the government, maintaining social distancing and following strict hygiene procedures as set out for each task.

 We’ll be in contact when we are able to resume volunteering activities again.

-We do hope you stay fit and healthy, and we look forward seeing you again in the future.
+We do hope you stay fit and healthy, and we look forward seeing you again soon.

 Find out about volunteering with us

 If you love wildlife, being outdoors and are the type of person who longs to be messy in the mud, then being an Eastleigh Countryside Volunteer could be for you.

 There are so many benefits to becoming a Countryside Volunteer.
 It can be a lovely way to make new friends, learn new skills and above all - it's great fun!